LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio_rev_1.rst

 Step 2: Push Your Repository To GitHub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Control and Pilot**: Complete steps 1 - 5 on your separate devices and GitHub accounts.

 #.
 Go to your GitHub profile in a web browser.
 Click on the "+" button to add a
    new repository (called a *repo* for short).